jbrodriguez/react-native-android-sqlite/README.md

 }
 ```

-Please note that the `createNativeModules` function deviates from the standard proposal from Facebook, because it didn't work.
+Please note that the `createNativeModules` function deviates from the standard docs from Facebook, because it didn't work.

 At this early stage in RN Android, I suspect it's a bug more than anything else.